-- (15) FIN-FSA recommends that the central body of the amalgamation of deposit banks submit the report on losses from supervised entities within the amalgamation, and that the Local Cooperative Bank Association submit the report on losses from cooperative banks within the association, to FIN-FSA. - 9.3 Annual assessment of operational and security risks of payment services (Issued on 29 January 2018, valid from 1 March 2018) - (16) By virtue of its regulatory powers referred to in section 2.4, FIN-FSA issues the following regulation.
+- (17) The FIN-FSA recommends that the central body of the amalgamation of deposit banks submit the report on losses from supervised entities within the amalgamation, and that the Local Cooperative Bank Association submit the report on losses from cooperative banks within the association, to the FIN-FSA. - (18) The FIN-FSA recommends that an annual report be also submitted in case there have been no losses.
+(Issued on 23 September 2019, valid from 1 January 2020).

+9.3 Annual assessment of operational and security risks of payment services (Issued on 29 January 2018, valid from 1 March 2018)

+(19) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulation.

-(17) Supervised entities providing payment services and persons providing payment services without authorisation shall submit annually to FIN-FSA their assessment of operational and security risks as well as risk management measures.
+(20) Supervised entities providing payment services and persons providing payment services without authorisation shall submit annually to the FIN-FSA their assessment of operational and security risks as well as risk management measures.
 A free-form risk assessment shall be submitted by 28 February to the email address operatiivinenriski@finanssivalvonta.fi.
 The first assessment shall be submitted for 2018 by 28 February 2019.